redpesk-common/canbus-binding/docs/5-Usage.md

 candump can0
 ```

-Or for an USB CAN adapter connected to porter board:
+Or for a USB CAN adapter connected to porter board:

 ```bash
 candump can1